 Best for: Families who want the best subcompact SUV for the money

 The Kia Seltos has a sharp cabin with solid fit and finish, plenty of passenger space, and as much as 62.8 cubic feet of cargo space with the rear seats folded.
-The base engine makes 146 horsepower and 132 pound-feet of torque, sent to the front wheels through a continuously variable transmission (CVT).
-An upgraded turbocharged four-cylinder engine now makes 195 horsepower and 195 pound-feet of torque and is paired with an eight-speed automatic transmission.
+The base engine makes 146 hp and 132 lb-ft of torque, sent to the front wheels through a continuously variable transmission (CVT).
+An upgraded turbocharged four-cylinder engine produces 195 hp and 195 lb-ft of torque and is paired with an eight-speed automatic transmission.
+All-wheel drive (AWD) is optional with the base engine and standard with the more powerful option.

-The 2024 Seltos comes standard with an intuitive 8-inch touchscreen infotainment system that includes Apple CarPlay and Android Auto.
-All trims above the base LX feature a larger 10.25-infotainment touchscreen as well as a 10.25-inch fully digital instrument cluster.
+The 2025 Seltos comes standard with an intuitive 8-inch touchscreen infotainment system that includes Apple CarPlay and Android Auto.
+All trims above the base LX feature a larger 10.25-infotainment touchscreen, and a 10.25-inch digital instrument cluster is featured on the EX, X-Line, and SX.
 The Seltos also comes with plenty of standard driver assistance features, including forward-collision avoidance, lane-departure warning, automatic emergency braking, pedestrian detection, automatic high beams, and driver drowsiness monitoring.

 Kia Soul